attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 Output: 5
 Explanation: We can put 3 'B' in one basket and two 'C' in the other basket.
 This can be done if we start with the second letter: ['B', 'C', 'B', 'B', 'C']

+## Week 23

+# Day 01
+In a non-empty array of numbers, every number appears exactly twice except two numbers that appear only once.
+Find the two numbers that appear only once.
+Input: [1, 4, 2, 1, 3, 5, 6, 2, 3, 5]
+Output: [4, 6]